Hervé Descottes

 Hervé Descottes is a French lighting designer, business owner and author.
 He established the lighting design firm L'Observatoire International in New York City in 1993 after eight years of design practice in Paris, France.
 Descottes personally creates the lighting concepts for all projects designed by L'Observatoire International, and oversees project development through project completion.
 He is the author of Ultimate Lighting Design (teNeues, 2005) and co-authored Architectural Lighting, Designing with Light and Space (Princeton Architectural Press, 2011) with Cecilia E. Ramos.
 Mr. Descottes has been recognized numerous times by the lighting design and architectural community.
 He has received awards from the International Association of Lighting Designers, the Illuminating Engineering Society and the New York City Illuminating Engineering Society, the American Institute of Architects, the American Society of Landscape Architects, D&ADAD, the Municipal Art Society of New York City, and the GE Corporation.
 In 2008, Descottes was named Chevalier of the Order of Arts and Letters by the French Minister of Culture for his work in lighting design.

+In 2026, Hervé Descottes received the Architecture Prize from the American Academy of Arts and Letters, recognizing architects whose work is distinguished by a strong personal direction.

 A comprehensive list of projects and awards is at the L'Observatoire International article.